Zonestar Z8XM2 3D Printer Kit Review

 There are a few 3D-printed parts included.
 Fortunately, they are included.
 Sometimes a kit will include plans for certain parts, and you’d need to test your printer by printing those parts.
 In this case, you can see the fan shroud.
 There are a couple of others, too.

 You’ll notice that the print head has two white tubes coming out – two filaments can be fed into the head.
-It is possible to print one color, two colors separately, or print some mix of the colors defined in the software.
+It is possible to print one color, two colors separately, or print a mix of the colors defined in the software.

 Each of the axes has a switch to prevent any of the stepper motors from going too far.
 Below, see the little clicky switch.